-Professor Richard Bentall Professor Tony Lavender
+Professor Richard Bentall Professor Peter Kinderman (co-ordinating editor)

-Professor Mary Boyle Dr Rufus May
+Professor Mary Boyle Professor Tony Lavender

-Professor Paul Chadwick Professor Elizabeth Kuipers
+Professor Paul Chadwick Dr Rufus May

-Anne Cooke (co-ordinating editor)
+Anne Cooke (co-ordinating editor) Professor Elizabeth Kuipers

-Dr Steve Onyett

-Professor Philippa Garety
+Professor Philippa Garety Dr Steve Onyett

-Dr Emmanuelle Peters

-Dr Simon Gelsthorpe
+Dr Simon Gelsthorpe Dr Emmanuelle Peters

-Dr Anne Goodwin

-Dr Anne Goodwin
+Dr Anne Goodwin Professor David Pilgrim

-Professor Mike Slade

-Dr David Harper
+Dr David Harper Professor Mike Slade

-Professor Til Wykes

-Dr Lucy Johnstone
+Dr Lucy Johnstone Professor Dame Til Wykes

-Professor Peter Kinderman (co-ordinating editor)

-^{} Listed in alphabetical order.
+Listed in alphabetical order.
 Contributor details are given at the end of the report.

 An individual having unusual difficulties in coping with his environment struggles and kicks up the dust, as it were.
 I have used the figure of a fish caught on a hook: his gyrations must look peculiar to other fish that don't understand the circumstances; but his splashes are not his affliction, they are his effort to get rid of his affliction and as every fisherman knows these efforts may succeed.

+Karl Menninger

-Karl Menninger This publication has been produced by the British Psychological Society Division of Clinical Psychology and represents the views and expert contributions of the members of that Division only.
-If you have problems reading this document and would like it in a different format, please contact us with your specific requirements.
+This publication has been produced by the British Psychological Society Division of Clinical Psychology and represents the views and expert contributions of the members of that Division only.